learlab/itell/README.md

 from time to time to coordinate changes between them.
 Vercel deployments are also connecting to different branches.

+The mental model is: while you are operating on multiple volumes, 95% of the business logic is the same, they may only differ in some critical lines in a small subset of important files, such as condition assignments, log in options, etc. You should not need to create a separate project in `apps` for every volume.
+Instead use `apps/demo` as your workbench, and when it's necessary bring the changes to other branches by switching to it and merge with the main branch.

 There is a bash script `setup-protect-merge.sh` in the root directory that enhances git for this workflow, run it before you start working on a new volume